 To get started with needle felting, you will need three essential pieces of equipment: notched needles, unspun wool fleece, and a needle felting surface.

-Needle tips vary in length, strength, shape and the number and position of the notches (also incorrectly known as barbs).
-The most common are...
+Notched needles vary in length, strength, shape, and the number and position of the notches.

-Use the longer, thicker needles to begin with as they go further into the wool and catch more fibers.
+To start, use longer, thicker needles that can penetrate deeper into the wool and capture more fibers.

-If you try to learn how to needle felt with long fibers you will find it a much more difficult process!
-They take more time to compact, therefore are best used for surface work or wet felting.
+They take more time to compact and are best used for surface work or wet felting.

 Sheep's wool varies!
 Some breeds produce softer fleece than others.

-On one end of the scale are the Herdwick, which have a coarse coat, at the other is the Merino, which are extra soft.
+On one end of the scale are the Herdwick sheep, which have a coarse fleece, at the other is the Merino, which has extra soft wool.
 Each has its own purpose when creating felt.

 Other breeds, such as the Wensleydale, have wavy fleeces.
-These are fantastic for doll hair or animals with curly locks.
+This is ideal for creating doll hair or animals with curly locks.